 Claiming depreciation within your for-profit boat activity

 As explained above, expensing under Section 179 of the IRS is the most accelerated form of depreciation.
 Section 179 allows a taxpayer to expense (or deduct as a current rather than a capital expense) up to their basis in the vessel, currently capped at $1 million per year, of the total purchase price of new and used qualified depreciable assets it purchases and places in service in 2018, with certain limits.
 Those unable to claim this allowance may recover the cost of qualified assets over longer periods, using the depreciation schedule from Sections 167 or 168.
 The special allowance under Section 168 has become known as “bonus depreciation”.
-Note that it is only applicable if the yacht owner and taxpayer did not use the property prior to its acquisition and did not acquire the property from a related party.
-Additionally, a yacht is considered qualified property since it has a recovery period of 20 years or less, however Section 168 will only apply to a new yacht.
+Note that it is only applicable if the yacht owner and taxpayer did not use the property before its acquisition and did not acquire the property from a related party.
+Additionally, a yacht is considered qualified property since it has a recovery period of 20 years or less, however, Section 168 will only apply to a new yacht.

 Alternative strategy: boat as a second home

-Should the active business route not suit your sailing program or your personal circumstances, the second home qualification may be of interest to you.
-A watercraft that has at least one berth, a galley and a toilet can qualify for a mortgage interest deduction as a second home.
+Should the active business route not suit your sailing program or your circumstances, the second home qualification may be of interest to you.
+A watercraft that has at least one berth, a galley, and a toilet can qualify for a mortgage interest deduction as a second home.
 However, deductions are limited for rentals of a second home used for personal purposes:

-- If renting out the second-home (yacht), the taxpayer must use it himself/herself for the longer of 15 days or 10% of the number of days the yacht is rented out.
+- If renting out the second home (yacht), the taxpayer must use it himself/herself for the longer of 15 days or 10% of the number of days the yacht is rented out.

-- If a boat is not a personal residence because there are too many rentals or two few personal-use days, it is treated as rental property and all expenses, including interest, are allocated between rental use and personal use.
+- If a boat is not a personal residence because there are too many rentals or two few personal-use days, it is treated as a rental property and all expenses, including interest, are allocated between rental use and personal use.
 The personal use portion of the interest expense is not deductible because the property fails to qualify as a residence.

-Expenses attributable to rental use are deductible but are subject to the passive, activity, hobby loss and at-risk limitations described above.
+Expenses attributable to rental use are deductible but are subject to the passive, activity, hobby loss, and at-risk limitations described above.